basecamp/handbook/stateFMLA.md

 ## Washington

-- This is a voluntary plan fully funded by Basecamp.
+- This is a voluntary plan fully funded by 37signals.
 Employees will not be taxed for this plan.
 - This plan is effective April 1, 2019, and in effect for no less than a year and continuously thereafter.
-- Current and future employees of Basecamp, LLC are eligible for this policy.
+- Current and future employees of 37signals LLC are eligible for this policy.
 - The definition of Family member can be found in the WA state law RCW 50A.04.010.
 - New child is defined as a new birth, adoption, or fostered minor.
 - A “Primary Caregiver” is the person who provides the child with the majority of their care during Parental Leave.
 A